thenorthalliance/AI-Workshop/README.md

 # SHE - hackathon

 ![NOA](https://www.sympa.com/hubfs/Noa%20logo%20grey.png)

+## ICEBREAKER

+a) Individual assignment: Introduce yourself to the team.
+Tell the group your name, occupation, favourite food and Sanity experience/skill level.

+b) Group assignment: Give your group a name.
+Need some help coming up with names?
+Ask [ChatGPT](https://chat.openai.com/auth/login?next=%2F) to give some examples!

 ## Get started

 1. One initial person on the team fork the repo to his/hers github.